Divisions Company Search

 Sustainable Internationally

 Internationally, Talley’s is part of several Regional Fisheries Management Organisations (RFMOs) around the world.
-RFMOs are inter-governmental organisations committed to the long-term conservation and sustainable use of the fishery resources in their region, thereby safeguarding the marine ecosystems in which the resources occur.
+RFMOs are intergovernmental organisations committed to the long-term conservation and sustainable use of the fishery resources in their region, thereby safeguarding the marine ecosystems in which the resources occur.

 In addition to the NZQMS, we also meet our sustainability commitments by fishing Marine Stewardship Council (MSC) certified fisheries.
 These fisheries must have sustainable fish stocks, minimal environmental impact, and effective management.

-Only seafood from an MSC certified fishery can carry the blue MSC eco-label.
+Only seafood from an MSC-certified fishery can carry the blue MSC eco-label.

-Talley’s is a strong supporter of the following MSC certified fisheries:
+Talley’s is a strong supporter of the following MSC-certified fisheries:

 • Hoki